p1geondove/irranalyze/README.md

 # searches and converts "y-cruncher" outputs
-mostly a wrapper for y-cruncher nums, extensive BigNum class with useful functions like ordering, subscription, iterating
+Mostly a wrapper for y-cruncher numbers, extensive BigNum class with useful functions like ordering, subscription, iterating

-the heart of this project lies in the searching and identifying of number file for searching theres two approaches:
+The heart of this project lies in the searching and identifying of number file

+For searching there's two approaches:
 1. database: sqlite saves already searched substrings for each constant
 2. file: thanks to hyperscan searching trough a file even with many patterns is very fast

-identifying a file is done by first building a identifier table which stores md5sums of the first 100 digits and corrosponding names for many different numbers
+Identifying a file is done by first building a identifier table which stores md5sums of the first 100 digits and corresponding names for many different numbers

 # installation
  - install astral/uv
- - make sure you have cpython 3.14 (freethreading reccomended, pypy3 not reccomended sadly)
+ - make sure you have cpython 3.14 (freethreading recommended, pypy3 not recommended sadly)
  - `git clone https://github.com/p1geondove/irranalyze.git`
  - `cd irranalyze`
  - `uv venv`